 We still could see the stinking marina off our stern.
 We immediately checked the same apps, which unhelpfully now reported a 100% chance of rain.
 Duh.
 Someone somewhere is really bad at the weather thing and should be sent back to working the McDonalds’ drive-through rather than pretending to be a meteorologist.
 But the marina in Saint-Ours was pretty tricky and we didn’t want to go back so we settled in—in the sealed pilothouse this time—for a day in the rain.

 We cruised up the river from the source last year, and the Down East Circle will take us out to the Atlantic this year.
 We thought maybe there’d be a good photo opportunity when we dead-ended into it yesterday.
 Nope.
-But just past the big ships is where we turned right.
+Just monochromatic nasty.
+But past the big ships is where we turned right.

 Last year we commented on Saint Lawrence (the person) so we’ll skip that this time.
 The important point here is that Jacques Cartier explored Saint Lawrence (the river) on behalf of France, which explains why we can’t read the breakfast menu.
-Based on our first day on it, we reasonably might deduce that the Saint Lawrence is gray, with fast current, and has some of the more unattractive lighthouses we’ve seen so far.
+Based on our first day on it, we reasonably might’ve deduced that the Saint Lawrence on this side of Montreal is gray, with fast current, and with the more unattractive lighthouses we’ve seen so far.

 However, we also were pretty confident that yesterday was an outlier and in the sunlight things would look much better.
 Anyway, we made it to Three Rivers.